 8312

-Building A Legacy: Zygmunt Arendt House /2022/04/building-a-legacy-zygmunt-arendt-house/ Fri, 29 Apr 2022 16:56:11 +0000 /?p=8303 Zygmunt Arendt House holds a special place in the 黑料门portfolio as it was the first of our permanent, supportive housing developments dedicated solely to formerly homeless seniors when it […]
+Building A Legacy: Zygmunt Arendt House /2022/04/building-a-legacy-zygmunt-arendt-house/ Fri, 29 Apr 2022 16:56:11 +0000 /?p=8303 Zygmunt Arendt House holds a special place in the 黑料门portfolio as it was the first of our permanent, supportive housing developments dedicated solely to formerly homeless seniors when it opened its doors in 2010.
+A truly unique property, Zygmunt Arendt House welcomed residents aged 62 or older who were previously living in shelters or […]

 The post Building A Legacy: Zygmunt Arendt House appeared first on HomeRise.